 That trip gave me space to grieve.
 It gave me time to reflect on what I really want to experience in the next season of my life, and it gave me the confidence to know that I really can do whatever the hell I want to.

-The truth is, none of us knows how much time we have here; tomorrow isn’t guaranteed.
+Because the truth is, none of us knows what the future holds exactly.
+And we have no idea how much time we have here--tomorrow just isn’t guaranteed.

 You are limitless.

 There are endless possibilities for what you might choose to do next.